-Rex Heuermann’s family break silence – live
+Gilgo Beach serial killer probe spreads to Vegas and South Carolina – live

-Gilgo Beach murders – live: Rex Heuermann’s family break silence as serial killer probe spreads to Vegas
+Gilgo Beach murders – live: Rex Heuermann probe spreads to Vegas and South Carolina as escort speaks out

 Follow the latest news on the Long Island serial killer (LISK) case as police continue to search for evidence implicating Rex Heuermann